tmobile/jazz-installer/README.md

 * Please create the following adminid/password on Jenkins Server before you proceed: jenkinsadmin/jenkinsadmin
 * Please create the following adminid/password on Bitbucket Server before you proceed: jenkins1/jenkinsadmin
+* For your convenience we have provided scripts to create Jenkins/Bitbucket servers to test the scenario using existing network.
+Please follow
 1. ./run.py

 Follow the prompts: